jraesly/book3/src/hackathons/business-location/index.md

 ### Conclusion

-Our team collectively has implemented (N) scoring functions.
-Based on the scores, our team recommends location (1, 2, 3, 4, 5, or 6 from west to east), because it receives (m) out of (N) possible scores.
+Our team collectively has implemented 10 scoring functions.
+Based on the scores, our team recommends location 1, 2, 3 west to east because it receives 7 out of 10 possible scores.